codingcampbell/jsonstore/design.md

 not be on the top-level object (e.g. a property in a nested object).
 It could also be used to index values that are not in `object` at all.

+One key is always required: `id`.
+When you save your object, `id` is used to decide if an existing object needs to be updated (instead of creating a new object).
+When you want to update an object, simply save with its `id` key set to the existing value.

+If you do not specify `id` in your keys, it will assume `id: 'number'`.

+Any time you save an object without an `id`, it will be auto-generated and placed into your object for you to reference later.

+You can specify your own IDs (and you can set `id` to be a `string`).
+If you choose to use a non-numeric ID and do not include it in your object, the database will throw an error about rejecting your NULL ID.

 api.query(store, criteria, callback) - Query an object store
 ---